shenJakobs/JavaScript-Projects/README.md

 # JavaScript-Projects
-<h1>A location where my JavaScript Porjects and assingments to collect</h1>
+<h3>A location where my JavaScript Porjects and assingments to collect</h3>
+Pizza Menu
+Assingments
+Calcaultor assingment